Jambiol/Getting-and-Cleaning-Data/README.md

----
-title: "Getting and cleaning data project"
+#Getting and cleaning data project
----

 This is an R Markdown document with my scripts to solve the "Getting and cleaning data project" of Coursera course.